mozaic-io/sdk-node/documents/resources/Invoices.md

 ## Testing an Invoice Payment

-While there isn't a way to test transferring money to your Mozaic virtual account on a test invoice, you can use the Mozaic SDK to make an invoice as paid.
-When you do this, Mozaic will use your virtual account balance to fund your payment cycle.
-As part of your sandbox setup, Mozaic will add money to this virtual account balance to enable you to test the integration in the sandbox environment.
+While there isn't a way to test transferring money to your Mozaic virtual account to fund a test invoice, you can download the invoice and then use the online payment link to pay the invoice using a test credit card.
+The following test credit card will work for testing an invoice payment in any non-production environment.
+See the [Payment Cycle Example](https://github.com/mozaic-io/sdk-node/tree/master/examples/payment-cycles) for details.

-### Marking an Invoice as Paid (Example)
 ```
-const finalizedPaymentCycle = await paymentCycle.finalizeByInvoice();

-const paidInvoice = await client.Invoices.payInvoice(finalizedPaymentCycle.invoiceId);
+Visa (Debit)
+PAN: 4000 0566 5566 5556
+EXP: 09/30
+CVC: 123
 ```